 5 Brazilian Demographics

-Here are a few main demographic factors of Brazilians with insight on how to use these factors to your advantage to sell your product or service in the country.
+Here are a few main demographic factors of Brazilians!
+Additionally, we’ve provided insights on how to use these factors to your advantage in the hopes of successfully selling your product or service in the country.

 1. Portuguese is the official language but Brazilians speak in many different ways

-You will want to primarily target Brazilian Portuguese speakers, seeing as that is the largest group of speakers, but also keep in mind that there are variations in how Brazilians speak.
+You will want to primarily target Brazilian Portuguese speakers, seeing as that is the most widely used language in the country.
+With that said, also keep in mind that there are variations in how Brazilians speak.

 The colloquial version of speaking Portuguese, for instance, is different than formal Portuguese and should be considered whenever you are devising marketing material to promote your product.